Activity Summary

 Parking Location What3Words

-///factoring.vocally.mileActivation Report
+///motorist.messed.pintsActivation Report

 The interactive map below shows a track of the route taken.
 You can zoom in or out to change the scale.
 The map can also be shown in full screen.
 The GPX track can also be downloaded using the link below the map.
+The route may contain errors and should be used only as a guide.

 Download file for GPSFurther information can be found on the SOTA resource page for the summit